 It is now such a commonly held understanding that buying single use plastic bottles is bad that it almost seems like we never thought any other way.
 Could it really be just 12-24 months ago we were buying bottled water and other drinks without a care, using carrier bags, not moaning at our supermarkets for plastic use?
 Well, yes it can, things have changed fast and one of the really big areas that was quite an easy change for most people was the humble drinks bottle.
 Not only did buying a reusable drinks bottle help keep our “Blue Planet” conscience clear it was also a chance to make a statement, to look cool or to have something new to make our own.
-There are now companies offering branded water bottles for events and businesses, you can buy reusable bottles in supermarkets, on Amazon and in all manner of other places.

 We rushed out to buy all manner of water bottles but now the dust has settled a bit, which types were any good?
 Which ones last, which ones are green and which ones were a bit of a con?

 Here is a quick guide to some of the more common types of reusable bottle that we have all had time to reflect on.